The Evans Connection Part 2: The Minoans Created

 Legacy of the Minoans

-Evans was not alone in using the Minoan remains to uphold a particular perspective of the past.
+Evans was not alone in using the Minoan remains to uphold a particular perspective on the past.
 Ever since their discovery, the ‘story’ of the Minoans has been continually re-imagined and re-invented, whether through Evans’ interpretation, through ancient myths, or the artefacts themselves.
-Versions of the Minoans have entered the fields of psychoanalysis, art, feminism, modernist literature and neo-paganism.
+Versions of the Minoans have entered the fields of psychoanalysis, art, feminism, modernist literature, and neo-paganism.
 Archaeological excavations throughout Crete continue to expand and refine our knowledge of the Aegean Bronze Age.
 Today, the archaeological site of Knossos is a major Greek tourist attraction, with visitor numbers rivaling the Athenian Acropolis.
 Cretan companies ranging from builders to cruise ships use the name and the symbols of the Minoans.
-In the opening ceremony of the 2004 Athens Olympics (captured on many YouTube videos and blogs) living tableaux of Minoan artefacts were at the head of the procession of ancient Greek artistic achievements – a controversial claim to continuity which might have troubled Evans (and many modern academics).
+In the opening ceremony of the 2004 Athens Olympics (captured on many YouTube videos and blogs) a living tableau of Minoan artefacts was at the head of the procession of ancient Greek artistic achievements–a controversial claim to continuity which might have troubled Evans (and many modern academics).

 Further Reading